 These tips and strategies can help you avoid overload, maintain relationships, and ultimately succeed when converting to online teaching.

-At the beginning of the school year I was trying to think of a way to make the AP Lit standards visible and accessible for my students, so I turned the questions from the CED into task cards (and naturally, I made them pretty!).
-These task cards are available in my store here, but you… Continue reading AP Lit Task Card Lessons and Ideas
+At the beginning of the school year I was trying to think of a way to make the AP®* Lit standards visible and accessible for my students.
+Eventually, I turned the questions from the CED into task cards (and naturally, I made them pretty!).
+These task cards are available in my store here. *AP® is a… Continue reading AP Lit Task Card Lessons and Ideas

 It's the end of July and teachers are preparing to move back into their classrooms.
 A good portion of these teachers are first timers, which could mean several things.
 Some are bright-eyed twenty-two-year-old grads, eager to step into their first job.
 Some are new to the teaching field after making a career shift.
 And others… Continue reading Your Questions Answered: FAQs About Teaching AP Lit

 One of the most common questions asked among new and veteran AP®* Lit teachers alike is, "What titles should I teach?"
 It is not an easy question to answer, as the list of titles listed on the AP® Lit exam numbers over 400 now.
 Plus there are other considerations, such as length, authorship, genre, diversity,… Continue reading The Hidden Power of the AP Open Question